Delhi HC stays single judge's order on Future-Reliance deal

-New Delhi, Feb 8 (IANS) A division bench of the Delhi High Court comprising of Chief Justice D. N. Patel and Justice Jyoti Singh has stayed the operation and effect of order passed by the single judge ordering a status quo in the deal between Future group and Reliance, Future Retail said.
+New Delhi: A division bench of the Delhi High Court comprising of Chief Justice D. N. Patel and Justice Jyoti Singh has stayed the operation and effect of order passed by the single judge ordering a status quo in the deal between Future group and Reliance, Future Retail said.

 Future Retail Ltd informed the stock exchanges that this was for the prima facie reason that the Company is not a party to the shareholders agreement dated August 22 2019 executed between Amazon, Future Coupons Private Ltd and the Promoters of FRL, under which arbitration was initiated by Amazon in Singapore.